KristianLyng/varnishfoo/chapter-3.rst

 - Make sure all firewalls etc are open.
 - Issue ``varnishadm`` with ``-T`` and ``-S``.

-However, be advised: CLI communication is *not* encrypted.
+CLI communication is *not* encrypted.
 The authentication is reasonably secure, in that it is not directly vulnerable to replay attacks (the shared secret is never transmitted), but after authentication, the connection can be hijacked.
 Never run ``varnishadm`` over an untrusted network.
-In fact, the best practice is to keep it bound to localhost.
+The best practice is to keep it bound to localhost.

-If you do need to communicate with it, you can always use SSH.
 You do not need root-privileges to run ``varnishadm``, the user just needs read-permission to the secret file and either read permission to the shmlog or knowledge of the ``-T`` and ``-S`` arguments.